Phosphatidylinositol and Related Phosphoinositides

 As a caveat, it should be noted that this map of phosphoinositides to each organelle is derived from their steady state distributions, but the highly dynamic generation and consumption of different phosphoinositides in response to different stimuli in the various sub-cellular compartments in living cells by the action of kinases and phosphatases together with lipase reactions, may lead to the formation of transient pools of differing molecular forms.
 There must be a continuous replenishment of the precursors by new synthesis, especially of phosphatidylinositol.

 Functions: The characteristic subcellular locations of the different phosphoinositide species, together with the rapid and reversible nature of phosphorylation, gives them a central position to act as molecular switches that control cell signalling cascades, membrane dynamics and remodelling.
 The precise locations of the phosphoinositides are factors that contribute a characteristic identity to each organelle and sometimes even to each face of an organelle, such as the cis and trans faces of the Golgi apparatus, and this enables directional transport of cellular constituents between organelles or membranes.
-Dysregulation of phosphoinositide metabolism and signalling is a factor many diseases, including cancer.
+Dysregulation of phosphoinositide metabolism and signalling is a factor in many diseases, including cancer.

 Phosphoinositides can act in signalling directly by binding via their polar head groups to cytosolic domains of certain membrane proteins, thereby triggering downstream signalling cascades, often in conjunction with another acidic phospholipid, such as phosphatidylserine or phosphatidic acid at an adjacent-binding site.
 The term 'lipidon' has been coined to describe the unique collection of co-located lipids that distinguish nano-environments of membranes and provide the context for PI recognition in vivo.
 In this way, they can regulate the operation of innumerable proteins integral to membranes by relocating a protein from one area of the cell to another, e.g., from the cytosol to the inner leaflet of the plasma membrane, or they can attract cytoskeletal and signalling components to the membrane.
 The distinctive phosphoinositide composition of membranes in different organelles adds strength and specificity to the interactions by cooperative binding with other membrane proteins.

-Binding usually involves electrostatic interactions with the negative charges of the phosphate groups on the inositol ring with characteristic clusters of basic amino acid residues in proteins to recruit them to intracellular membranes, while often leading to conformational changes and thence increased activity of unstructured peptides.
+Binding is usually through electrostatic interactions with the negative charges of the phosphate groups on the inositol ring with characteristic clusters of basic amino acid residues in proteins to recruit them to intracellular membranes, while often leading to conformational changes and thence increased activity of unstructured peptides.
 At least 70 types of binding sites for phosphoinositides have been identified in proteins, and a region termed the pleckstrin homology (PH) domain, consisting of ~120 amino acids, is the most abundant lipid-binding domain with more than 250 proteins identified in the human proteome, and this ensure binding with particular polyphosphoinositides, often simultaneously with other proteins.
-While the interaction is driven by non-specific electrostatic interactions initially, it is followed by specific binding to increase the membrane residence time.
+While the interaction is driven by non-specific electrostatic interactions initially, it is followed by selective binding to increase the membrane residence time.
 The phox homology (PX) domain family with 49 members in humans is unique in that it can recognize all seven phosphoinositide forms, while proteins with a FYVE domain, which is enriched in cysteine and is stabilized by two zinc atoms, binds only to phosphatidylinositol 3-phosphate (PI(3)P).
 Among the proteins that bind to phosphoinositides in this way are phospholipases, protein kinases, regulators of membrane trafficking, and cytoskeletal, scaffold and ion channel proteins.
 For example, the protein kinase C family have C1 or C2 domains which recognize phosphatidylinositol 4,5-bisphosphate and phosphatidylinositol 3,4,5‑trisphosphate (and sometimes other lipids).

 Phosphatidylinositol 3-phosphate and the other phosphatidylinositol monophosphates are present in cells at low levels only, and their concentrations do not appear to fluctuate greatly.
 PI(3)P is a marker lipid that recruits certain cytosolic proteins to the early endosomes and defines their identity.
 It is pivotal for the initiation of autophagy, i.e., the controlled internal degradation and turnover of cellular constituents, while PI(3,5)P2 is utilized for the autophagosome-lysosome fusion step and in the subsequent acidification of this organelle.
 After sorting of the lysosomal contents, components of the internalized cargo are recycled to the plasma membrane and PI(3)P is dephosphorylated to phosphatidylinositol by its own phosphatase, before this is in turn phosphorylated to PI(4)P. Thus, the processes of internalization, sorting and trafficking of membrane proteins depend on the interconversion of phosphoinositide species by coordinated phosphorylation-dephosphorylation reactions.

 Phosphatidylinositol 4-phosphate is the precursor for the 4,5-bisphosphate, but it binds to a protein on the cytoskeleton of the cell and has its own characteristic functions.
 It is the most widely distributed of the phosphoinositides, and as well as the Golgi and the plasma membrane, it is present in late endosomes, lysosomes, secretory vesicles and autophagosomes.
-As a part of protein-lipid complexes, it is believed to have an involvement in nuclear processes.
-In yeast, it is involved in the anterograde transport from the trans-Golgi and the retrograde transport from the Golgi to the endoplasmic reticulum, and it is necessary for the formation of secretory vesicles in the Golgi that are targeted to the plasma membrane.
+As a part of protein-lipid complexes, it is believed to take part in nuclear processes.
+In yeast, it is employed in anterograde transport from the trans-Golgi and retrograde transport from the Golgi to the endoplasmic reticulum, and it is necessary for the formation of secretory vesicles in the Golgi that are targeted to the plasma membrane.
 Some PI(4)P in the plasma membrane is exchanged for phosphatidylserine by the action of transport proteins at junctions with the endoplasmic reticulum.
 PI(4)P has been called the 'fuel' that drives cholesterol transport as its hydrolysis provides the energy that enables the establishment of sterol concentration gradients across membrane-bound compartments with the aid of the oxysterol-binding protein (OSBP)-related protein (ORP) family, which is a regulator of cholesterol, oxysterol and PI(4)P concentrations in membranes, as discussed in our web page on cholesterol.

 PI(4)P is necessary for the structure and efficient working of the late endosomes, where it is a factor in the recruitment of proteins that control cargo exit and participate in vesicle formation (following hydrolysis of PI(3)P).
 It accumulates rapidly in damaged lysosomes and is needed for their repair by recruiting multiple members of the OSBP family, which catalyse robust endoplasmic reticulum-to-lysosome transfer of phosphatidylserine and cholesterol to restore lysosomal integrity.
 PI(3)P initiates autophagy, but then PI(4)P, PI(4,5)P2 and their binding proteins are modulators of the process at later stages.